What Should You Not Say in an Arizona IEP Meeting?

 When Must an IEP Meeting be Convened?

-You must understand that an IEP meeting must be convened within 30 days of the child’s eligibility determination.
+You must understand that the team must convene an IEP meeting within 30 days of the child’s eligibility determination.
 The IEP team will meet to discuss the child’s needs and create an individualized education program.
-If the time frame for the IEP meeting is not met, you, as the parent, have the right to request a due process hearing.
+If they don’t meet the time frame for the IEP, you, as the parent, have the right to request a due process hearing.

 Arizona IEP Progress Monitoring Basics